-Mathematics I: Algebra/Geometry/Statistics (Three Domains)
+GPS Geometry (Three Domains)

-- 1. Algebra Assessment in this domain focuses on exploring functions and solving radical, simple quadratic and rational equations; and simplifying and operating with radical, polynomial, and rational expressions. - 2.
-Geometry Assessment in this domain focuses on exploring, understanding, and using the formal language of reasoning and justification in both algebraic and geometric contexts; and applying properties of polygons and determining distances and points of concurrence. - 3.
-Data Analysis and Probability Assessment in this domain focuses on determining probability, finding the number of outcomes using both permutations and combinations; demonstrating understanding of data analysis by posing questions to be answered by collecting data; and organizing, representing, investigating, interpreting, and making inferences from data.
+- 1. Algebra Assessment in this domain focuses on investigating exponential functions using numerical, analytical, and graphical approaches, focusing on the use of these functions in problemsolving situations; solving equations and inequalities related to these functions; and exploring the inverses of functions. - 2.
+Geometry Assessment in this domain focuses on exploring, understanding, and using the formal language of reasoning and justification in both algebraic and geometric contexts; applying properties of polygons; determining distances and points of concurrence; understanding and applying properties of right triangles and right-triangle trigonometry; and understanding and applying properties of circles and spheres and using them in determining related measures. - 3.
+Data Analysis and Probability Assessment in this domain focuses on posing questions to be answered by collecting data; organizing, representing, investigating, interpreting, and making inferences from data; and comparing data for two different samples and/or populations using measures of central tendency and measures of spread, including standard deviation.